Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 What Is the Best Exterior Wood Filler for Decks?

-We can’t recommend caulk and wood filler products to fill cracks in a deck.
+My Pro Tip: There isn’t one.
+We cannot recommend any caulk or wood filler product for filling cracks in a deck.
 Using wood filler for decks will not yield a good result.
 Decking stains that show the wood grain will not blend with a wood filler.
-The filler will stand out and look like “white” blotches over your deck.
+The filler will stand out and look like white blotches over your deck, regardless of brand or product claims.

 Should I Fill Cracks in Deck Boards?